kode-dev/assessment_feed_list_1/README.md

 AcmeCorps' support agents need a way to see the latest submitted cases.

-We'd like your help to display the **last 20 submitted** AcmeCorp cases, which should be kept **up-to-date within the last 10 seconds**.
+We'd like your help to display the **latest** AcmeCorp cases, so that the support engineers have an up-to-date list of cases to pull from.

 This repository contains components to render a feed of support cases, along with a dummy API to fetch these cases from a data store.